abdelkhalekalashker/OOP/README.md

    1. Write use case
    2. Nouns in the use case are usually used as classes
    3. verbs in the use case are usually used as methods

+   ### BULLET POINTS
+* Analysis helps you ensure that your software works in the real world context, and not just in a perfect environment.

+* Use cases are meant to be understood by you, your managers, your customers, and other programmers.

+* You should write your use cases in whatever format makes them most usable to you and the other people who are looking at them.

+* A good use case precisely lays out what a system does, but does not indicate how the system accomplishes that task.

+* Each use case should focus on only one customer goal.
+If you have multiple goals, you will need to write multiple use cases.

+* Class diagrams give you an easy way to show your system and its code constructs at a 10,000-foot view.

+* The attributes in a class diagram usually map to the member variables of your classes.

+* The operations in a class diagram usually represent the methods of your classes.

+* Class diagrams leave lots of detail out, such as class constructors, some type information, and the purpose of operations on your classes.

+* Textual analysis helps you translate a use case into code-level classes, attributes, and operations.

+* The nouns of a use case are candidates for classes in your system, and the verbs are candidates for methods on your system’s classes.